dwarvesf/playground/UX Research/Landscape of UX research methods.md

  - ux
  - research
  - method
-description: UX research methods can be organized according to a 3-dimensional framework with the following axes:
+description: UX research methods can be organized according to a 3-dimensional framework with the following axes
 title: Landscape of UX research methods
 ---